 However, I would advise avoiding dairy milk.
-There are many alternative options which taste just as good and for which you get all of the pros and none of the cons.
+There are many alternative options that taste just as good and for which you get all of the pros and none of the cons.
 Almond milk, coconut milk, or goat’s milk are all excellent and healthy substitutes for dairy.

 When it comes to animal protein, white poultry like turkey and chicken are your leanest sources.
 Fish and seafood are also great sources and typically low in fat.
-Other varieties which are high fat, like salmon, contain good, heart-healthy fats like omega-3.
+Other varieties that are high fat, like salmon, contain good, heart-healthy fats like omega-3.

 If you opt for beef, make sure it is grass-fed.
 Grass-fed beef is higher in B-vitamins, beta-carotene, vitamin E, vitamin K, and trace minerals like magnesium, calcium, and selenium.

-Studies show grass feeding results in higher levels of conjugated linoleic acid, the “good” naturally occurring trans fat.
+Studies show grass-feeding results in higher levels of conjugated linoleic acid, the “good” naturally occurring trans fat.
 It also contains good ratios of omega-3 fats whereas grain-fed beef contains almost none.
 To put it simply: choose grass-fed beef over grain-fed beef.